dalong0514/readnotes/20190106计算原文/2019023Core-Java-PartA11Ed/2019023Core-Java-PartA0401.md

 #### 4.8.3 Executable JAR Files

-You can use the e option of the jar command to specify the entry point of your program—the class that you would normally specify when invoking the java program launcher:
+You can use the e option of the jar command to specify the entry point of your program — the class that you would normally specify when invoking the java program launcher: